 Other challah recipes on my blog:

-For more apple recipes, check out my apple recipe index.
+For more recipes with apples, check out my apple recipe index.

 More delicious Rosh Hashanah recipes featured on my blog: